ABOUT BE-EDGE: How to Pitch Your “Self-Help” Book

 Sales of self-help books reached record levels in the past year, surpassing three million.
 According to The Guardian, this represents a 20% increase over previous years, “propelling self-improvement or pop psychology into one of the fastest-growing genres of publishing.”
 According to Publishing Perspectives, self-help books are the world’s bestselling genre.
 Today, a broad range of authors can find an audience in this fast-growing sector.
 But marketing a self-help book on a topic beyond health and wellness can be tricky.

-Like many of you, I figured out the most effective and efficient way of doing something important and came to believe other people could benefit from learning about it.
-Over the past several years, in my job as a professor of strategy and leadership at Northeastern University, I developed a personal strategy for employability approach and incorporated it into work with graduating students and career changers.
+I figured out the most effective and efficient way of doing something important and came to believe other people could benefit from learning about it.
+Over the past several years, in my job as a professor of strategy and leadership at Northeastern University, I developed a personal strategy for employability and incorporated it into work with graduating students and career changers.
 From the many, many “thank you” notes I started to receive from former students, I discovered the assignment had turned out to be one of the most valuable investments students felt they’d made in advancing their boutique employability — my term for narrowly defined job searches in which individuals craft a space for themselves based on their unique life experiences, capabilities, and interests.

 It turns out this kind of specialty self-help manual is not so easy for book publishers and publicists to promote.
-Being a believer in the value of self-reflection and the power of self-help, I decided to take a step back, combine my “career strategist” expertise with my “book writer” experience, and begin to think about the marketable value of my book in new ways.
+Being a believer in the value of self-reflection and the power of self-help, I decided to take a step back, combine my “career strategist” expertise with my “book writer” experience, and began to think about the marketable value of my book in new ways.

-I realized that when I was immersed in writing my book, all my thoughts were focused on the method and how to lay it out for the reader in a straightforward step-by-step program.
+I realized that when I was writing my book that all my thoughts were focused on the method and how to lay it out for the reader in a straightforward step-by-step program.
 This was understandable, as I had devoted so much of my life to honing my trademark “BE-EDGE” steps.
 But, after the book came out, I found that my preoccupation with the method was getting in the way of my ability to talk about what my book had to offer its target audience.

-First, present your idea as a marketable product
+First, present your idea as a marketable product.

-My core idea was that people can develop a personal strategy for enhancing their boutique employability in the same way a retail boutique develops a niche strategy.
+My core idea was that people could develop a personal strategy for enhancing their boutique employability in the same way a retail boutique develops a niche strategy.
 Synthesizing this idea into something that I could offer to others, I arrived at a clear definition of my product.